 - Git and a GitHub account.

-This document uses a script to build Scala IDE.
+This document uses a script to build the Scala IDE plug-in.
 If you are on Windows, you could try Cygwin.
 Otherwise, the Run the build section of the documentation describes the different steps to execute for a full build.

 Fork the project